Holmslice86/AndrewsTemplate/README.md

 Once you have everything in place, you can run `webpack` on the directory to run webpack which runs in watch mode by default with livereload, meaning every time you make a change, webpack will compile automatically and livereload will refresh your browser page if you have the plugin installed.
 Make sure you have webpack installed globally as well, which can be done using `npm install -g webpack`.

 The built in web server will run in port 3000, and can be accessed at `http://localhost:3000`.

+Remember in order to run the web server you will need to do a npm install -g express, and then navigate to the directory and type "node server"

 Feedback, issues and pull requests are welcome.